-- 1. Track power is currently on-indicator is illuminated. - The L throttle does not have a loco selected-SEL in lower L side of display. - The R throttle is running address 25 in the forward direction at 50% speed- 25, loco icon, smoke icon and direction arrow in lower R side of display.
+- 1. Track power is currently on. - 2.
+The L throttle does not have a loco selected. - 3.
+The R throttle is running address 25 in the forward direction at 50% speed.

 Press the Y + Key and the Track Power Indicator on your DT400 display and on your command station will come on solid.
-If the Track Power Indicator is blinking, press the Y+ Key again to make it on solid and turn track power on.
+If the Track Power Indicator is blinking, press the Y+ Key again to make it solid and turn on track power.